Bushra-Butt-17/Shape-Color-Detection-CV/README.md

 ## 🛠️ **Features Implemented**

-This project includes the following key tasks:
+This project consists of several key tasks that cover various aspects of computer vision, such as shape detection, color segmentation, and traffic signal analysis.

 - 🔍 **Detect Shape Coordinates**
 - 📐 **Compute Shape Areas**